MaastrichtU-IDS/dsri-documentation/website/src/pages/acknowledgement.md

 # They cited the DSRI

-* **PSnpBind: a database of mutated binding site protein-ligand complexes constructed using a multithreaded virtual screening workflow**, *A Ammar, R Cavill, C Evelo, E Willighagen*, [Journal of Cheminformatics](https://link.springer.com/article/10.1186/s13321-021-00573-5), 2022
+* **PSnpBind: a database of mutated binding site protein-ligand complexes constructed using a multithreaded virtual screening workflow**, *A Ammar, R Cavill, C Evelo, E Willighagen*, [Journal of Cheminformatics](https://link.springer.com/article/10.1186/s13321-021-00573-5), 2022.

+* **A Statutory Article Retrieval Dataset in French**, *Antoine Louis and Gerasimos Spanakis*, [In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics](https://arxiv.org/abs/2108.11792), May 2022.